samsung-cnct/solas-chart/README.md

 # Versioning and Release Process

 Chart images are hosted on [Quay](https://quay.io) under "Application".
 We have the following conventions for versioning:
-The general versioning format is `x.x.x-y`.
+The general versioning format is `x.y.z-a`.

 ## alpha
-Any image where `y` does not equal 0 is the most recent development version that has passed CI tests.
+Any image where `a` does not equal 0 is the most recent development version that has passed CI tests.
 It may change as further adjustments get made.
 Use at your own risk.

 ## stable

-A release version of a chart image will be of the format `x.x.x-0`.
+A release version of a chart image will be of the format `x.y.z-0`.
 This is considered a fully developed version of the chart.

 ## Releases